Problems We Found in Tulsa's Drinking WaterRSS

 Lead In Tulsa Drinking Water

-Lead enters consumer tap water through old lead service pipes and lead-containing plumbing.
+Lead enters Tulsa consumer tap and drinking water through old lead service pipes and lead-containing plumbing.
 When corrosion control measures fail (such as what happened in Flint, Michigan), lead leaches into the drinking water and can reach toxic levels.
-Recent analysis for lead in Tulsa found a 90th percentile concentration of less than .002 ppb.
+Recent analysis for lead in Tulsa's water found a 90th percentile concentration of 3.97 ppb.
 While the Action Level is 15 ppb, both the EPA and CDC recognize that there is no such thing as a safe level of lead.
 In addition, federal regulations cannot possibly take into account levels measured at an individual tap.

 Chromium 6 In Tulsa Drinking Water